funiq-lab/xagents/README_EN.md

 - Verify bundles with `pnpm tauri signer verify <bundle>` before uploading to stores or release pages.

 Update `src-tauri/tauri.conf.json` for custom icons, identifiers, or multi-arch builds, then rerun `pnpm tauri build`.

+## Notes

+- **Testing Platform**: All features have been tested and verified only on **macOS**.
+I primarily use Mac for development, and I don't have immediate access to other platforms, so they're on hold for now.
+- **CLI Window Focus**: The window focus functionality for CLI tools has been tested only with **iTerm2**.
+While the code includes support for other terminals like Terminal.app and Warp, I haven't tested them yet since I don't use them personally.
+- If you need support for other platforms or encounter any difficulties, feel free to fork the project, submit a PR, or reach out to me directly~
+- No Release packages will be published.
+If you need them, please build on your own platform.

 ## License